SuperbWebDeveloper11/django-project/README.md

-## follow these steps to create professional web apps:
+## this repo help me to create django project faster